-Creating a Safer Culture 42
+8. Creating a Safer Culture 42

 Safer recruitment procedures 42

 Ongoing training 43

 Managing allegations and Low-Level Concerns 43

-Concern or allegation that may meet the harm threshold 43
+Concern or allegation that may meet the harm threshold.
+43

 Concern or allegation that does not meet the harm threshold: low-level concern 43

 Safeguarding Monitoring 44

 Use of school premises 44

 Physical contact and positive handling 44

 Supporting pupils with medical conditions 45

-Role of the Designated Safeguarding Lead 46
+9. Role of the Designated Safeguarding Lead 46

-Whistleblowing and complaints 46
+10. Whistleblowing and complaints 46

 Appendix A 48

 Roles and responsibilities of staff across the Trust - taken from Trust Central Policy 48

-4.1The Board of Directors Error!
-Bookmark not defi ned.
+4.1The Board of Directors 48

 4.2Central Executive Team 49

 4.3Headteachers 50

 4.4Designated Safeguarding Lead 51

 4.5Deputy Designated Safeguarding Lead 52

 4.6All Staff 52

-4.7Governing Bodies 53
+4.7Governing Bodies 52

 Allegations that meet the harm threshold 53

-Creating a Safer Culture Safer recruitment procedures Ongoing training Managing allegations and Low-Level Concerns Concern or allegation that may meet the harm threshold.
-Concern or allegation that does not meet the harm threshold: low-level concern.
-Safeguarding Monitoring.
-Use of school premises.
-Physical contact and positive handling.
-Supporting pupils with medical conditions.
-Role of the Designated Safeguarding Lead.
-Whistleblowing and complaints.
-Appendix A Roles and responsibilities of staff across the Trust - taken from Trust Central Policy.
-4.1The Board of Directors Frror!
-Bookmark not defi 4.2Central Executive Team 4.3Headteachers 4.4Designated Safeguarding Lead 4.5Deputy Designated Safeguarding Lead 4.6All Staff 4.7Governing Bodies Allegations that meet the harm threshold